Inria-Chile/ml-sklearn-sernageomin/README.md

 We have made our best to acknowledge the corresponding author whenever using third-party materials.
 If you find any misattributions do not hesitate to contact us.

+## Course survey

+If you took part of the course, please, help us improve by filling up this [survey form](https://bit.ly/3aYC8GW).